damaudayini/awssesdkim2048/README.txt

 4. Create encrypted private key for the above generated private key using  the below command.
 This encrypted private key path to be used in AmazonSESDKIMSIGN.java openssl pkcs8 -topk8 -nocrypt -in private.pem -out private.key.der -outform der

-5. Make changes to AmazonSESDKIMSIGN.java as mentioned in TODO comments and run AmazonSESDKIMSIGN.java as Java Application in IDE.
+5. Make changes to variables in AmazonSESDKIMSIGN.java and run AmazonSESDKIMSIGN.java as Java Application in IDE.

 #############################